cloudfoundry/cf-networking-release/docs/3rd-party.md

   }
 }
 ```
-Note that the `delegate`, `name` and `type` fields are present in the static `30-cni-wrapper-plugin.conf` file provided by the BOSH release.
-At runtime, the `garden-external-networker` also injects the `network` field with `properties` which include CF-specific info.

 ## To deploy a local-only (no-op) CNI plugin
 As a baseline, you can deploy using only the basic [bridge CNI plugin](https://github.com/containernetworking/cni/blob/master/Documentation/bridge.md).